lsst-dm/dmtn-308/index.rst

 - Query performance may degrade under certain circumstances.
    - High latency can be experienced for full table scans.
    - Long-running queries may effect other user's queries, introducing higher latency for those users.
+- Testing shows that Qserv achieves faster results than BigQuery for some queries, in particular spatially oriented searches (see results from `TAP BigQuery <https://docs.google.com/document/d/1CigD-6xJgTWZV82HUEYZBCxhgwfpOHfu8ABwmjLxZ4E>_` by Burwood Group, Inc. for comparison).
 - **Qserv should be able to achieve adequate query performance for the data volumes expected for the PPDB.**

 AlloyDB